 Below you have a list of 4 links and also the same amount of blocks.
 You may notice that each “group” has an unique id as an identifier.

-The following rows will style the content to get the desired effect, which is to show the current identifier (in this case a shadow will surround the box).
+The following rows will style the content to get the desired effect, which is to show the current identifier - in this case a drop shadow made with CSS will surround the box).